Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Construction of split GENERIC integrators based on reversible-irreversible splitting

 where $\wedge$ represents the wedge product and $K>0$ is the constant decay rate.
 Similarly, a numerical method is said to be symplectic if the symplectic two form is preserved, i.e.,

-} We point out that if initially the prefactor in front of $\dd q \wedge \dd p$ is not in an exponential form, we can always rewrite it into an exponential form as long as it is a constant value between zero and one.
+} We point out that if the prefactor in front of $\dd q \wedge \dd p$ is initially not in an exponential form, we can always rewrite it into an exponential form as long as it is a constant value between zero and one.
 Following~\cite{Hong2017,Bhatt2016}, we can show that the YBABY method~\eqref{eq:Operator_YBABY} is conformal symplectic:

-in which case the decay rate is the damping rate, i.e., $K=\gamma$.
+in which case the decay rate is the physical damping rate, i.e., $K=\gamma$.

-We have so far verified the second order convergence for the YBABY method, and its preservation of the Poisson structure for the reversible dynamics as well as the conformal symplecticity for the subsystem of $(q,p)$.
-It can also be clearly seen from~\eqref{eq:GENERIC_Poisson_s} that the entropy never decays.
+We have so far verified the second order convergence for the YBABY method, and its preservation of the Poisson structure for the reversible dynamics as well as the conformal symplecticity.
 However, it is unclear under what conditions there exist a modified energy and an associated friction matrix as in~\eqref{eq:GENERIC_Degen_mod}.
-To this end, we modify the irreversible part of the system in what follows.
+To this end, in what follows we modify the irreversible part of the system as discussed at the beginning of this section.

-\subsection{The mYBABY method}
+\subsubsection{The mYBABY method}